 The jurisdiction of the Midlothian Municipal Court includes class C misdemeanors occurring within the territorial limits of the City of Midlothian.

-The court and all support personnel share provide equal and impartial justice under the law and process each case efficiently, without delay or unnecessary expense.
+The court and all support personnel shall provide equal and impartial justice under the law and process each case efficiently, without delay or unnecessary expense.

-In addition, it is the mission of this division to provide a friendly environment responding to the needs of all persons who it comes in contact with.
+In addition, it is the mission of this division to provide a friendly environment responding to the needs of all persons with whom we come in contact.

 Municipal Court Hours: